agentlang-ai/agentlang-cli/readme.md

 ### 3. Parse and Validate

-Check the syntax and semantic correctness of your AgentLang code:
+Check the syntax and semantic correctness of your Agentlang code:

 ```bash
 agent parseAndValidate <file>